dikortis/LetsTalkETC/Episodes/Episode_13.md

 crucial so you need to to plug in a new generation yes early as possible to make a profit the first
-I did let's say I i built and i and i managed a big mining operation and it wasn't 13 then i tried to build an exchange in switzerland at that time we
+I did let's say I i built and i managed a big mining operation and it wasn't 13 then i tried to build an exchange in switzerland at that time we